baldurk/renderdoc/docs/getting_started/quick_start.rst

     Launching an executable

 The defaults work pretty well in most situations, so you can just either browse to or drag in your exe into the Executable box.
-If the working directory box is empty then the Executable's directory will be used.
+If the working directory box is empty then the executable's directory will be used.
 Enter any command line you may need and click Launch to launch the application with RenderDoc.

 More details of the specific options and their functionality can be found in the details page for the :doc:`../window/capture_attach`.